James McLamore: Careers

-Retirement and death
+Miami Dolphins

 After his early retirement, McLamore, with four other businessmen, invested in the Miami Dolphins in the early 1970s from Joe Robbie that led to their resurgence under Don Shula.
 In 1980, he was elected as Chairman of the University of Miami and worked with Tad Foote to fund raise the third largest campaign to date, resulting in $517.5 million raised for the university.
 He pursued his passion in gardening, both at home and with Fairchild Tropical Botanic Garden.
 After Hurricane Andrew destroyed much of Miami, he helped raise $5 million to rebuild the gardens.

 In 1988, Grand Metropolitan bought Pillsbury in a hostile takeover.
 In the early 1990s, McLamore was asked by Jim Adamson, then CEO of Burger King, to come back to support the company with his advice and consulting, particularly with the Franchise community.
 He returned and gave speeches at the National Franchisee Association conference's in San Francisco and Orlando.

-While re-engaging with Burger King, Jim wrote his autobiography, The Burger King: Jim McLamore and The Building of an Empire published by McGraw Hill posthumously in 1998.
-The book was later edited and republished as The Burger King: A Whopper of a Story on Life and Leadership by the McLamore Family in 2020.
+During his re-engagement with Burger King, Jim authored his autobiography, titled "The Burger King: Jim McLamore and The Building of an Empire," initially published posthumously by McGraw Hill in 1998.
+This work underwent subsequent editing and republishing in 2020 under the title "The Burger King: A Whopper of a Story on Life and Leadership" by the McLamore Family.

+Death

-McLamore died of cancer in Coral Gables, Florida, on August 8, 1996, at the age of 70.
+McLamore died of lung cancer in Coral Gables, Florida, on August 8, 1996, at the age of 70.